-The MATLAB® Connector™ software enables remote access to a MATLAB session on your computer from a mobile device.
+The MATLAB® Mobile™ connector enables remote access to a MATLAB session on your computer from a mobile device.
 The software is installed automatically with MATLAB.

-Note: If your firewall or antivirus software requests your permission, you must allow the connection for MATLAB Mobile to work.
+If your firewall or antivirus software requests your permission, you must allow the connection for MATLAB Mobile to work.
 For more information, see Troubleshooting Desktop Connections.
-Also note that MATLAB Mobile and MATLAB Connector are intended for use behind a firewall on a private network.
-If you plan to use MATLAB Mobile and MATLAB Connector over the public Internet, via 3G, or via 4G, it is recommended you use a Virtual Private Network (VPN).
+Also note that MATLAB Mobile and connector are intended for use behind a firewall on a private network.
+If you plan to use MATLAB Mobile and the connector over the public Internet, via 3G, or via 4G, it is recommended you use a Virtual Private Network (VPN).

 When you finish using the MATLAB Mobile application, close access to your MATLAB session with the command